 The optimal southern road trip route takes you from San Diego on the Pacific coast to Miami on the Atlantic coast.
 It takes you across a continent and it does so as the cross country road trip route that’s located furthest south.
 Here you almost never have to freeze, no matter what time of the year you travel.

 The 8 states this southern road trip itinerary takes you through are California, Arizona, New Mexico, Texas, Louisiana, Mississippi, Alabama and finally Florida.
-You find the stops on the itinerary marked out on the map below.

 A. The southern road trip starts in San Diego, California

 Sunny San Diego lies magnificently on the Californian coast.
 It’s not called America’s Finest City for nothing.
 Great weather around the year creates the laid-back atmosphere that you appreciate especially at the start or end of a big trip.

 Say hello to the beach bum in you and visit one of San Diego’s beaches.
 But head over to Balboa Park before that tan gets the best of you.

 As San Diego has a long shoreline along the Californian coast, it’s not hard to find a great beach to spend the day on.
 A favorite beach is Coronado Beach where scenes in the classic movie “Some Like It Hot” with Marilyn Monroe were filmed.